Setzu-Mattia/MapDoc/README.md

 	> Senza creare del codice sorgente funzionante, crea della documentazione per del codice Java di un’applicazione che da console prenda delle stringhe e le salvi su un file.

-- Open the file JavaDoc/test2.1.html: double click or drag it in the browser
-- Once the page has loaded, start the timer and try to answer the previous question.
+- Start the timer and try to answer the previous question.
 You have a 10 minutes time limit.
 - Once you are done, stop the timer.
 - Note the time in **Template.ods**